jordifierro/jordifierro.github.io/_posts/2016-01-06-project-development-mantras.md

 ## Detail

-Every detail matters, try to reach the excellency on everything you do.
+Every detail matters, try to reach the excellency in everything you do.

 Some design/development notes:

 * Copywrite is design, be aware of it.
 * Think about all the three states when designing: ok, error and empty.
-Use the last one to set the first user expectations.
+Use the last one to set first user expectations.

 ## Collaborate